swmannepalli/Azure-Data-Factory-CI-CD/modules/module00.md

 In order to follow along with the ADF DevOps integration lab exercises, you need to provision a set of resources.
 One for Dev and one for Prod as the lab demonstrates deployment from Dev to Production.
 This module will help you to create following resources: <br />

-+ Dev Resource Group
++ Dev and Prod Resource Groups
-+ ADLS Gen2
++ Dev and Prod ADLS Gen2
-+ Azure Data Factory
++ Dev and Prod Azure Data Factory
-+ Azure SQL Database
++ Dev and Prod Azure SQL Database
-+ Azure KeyVault
++ Dev and Prod Azure KeyVault

 🤔 Prerequisites
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------